himanshu1295/himanshu1295/README.md

 ## 🌟 Professional Summary

 Motivated and results-oriented data professional with a strong background in Engineering and a proven track record in market research, customer service, and data analytics.
 Experienced in leveraging technical skills and business acumen to derive actionable insights and contribute to data-driven decision-making.
-Proficient in Python, SQL, data cleaning, and various data analysis and visualization tools.
+Proficient in R, Python, SQL, MongoDB, MS Excel, Tableau, Power BI, data cleaning, and various data analysis and visualization tools.
 Seeking a challenging role in the data science domain.

 ## 💼 Professional Journey

-### Analyst & Co-Owner at Vashisth Paints and Hardware Store (Oct 2021 - Present)

-- Analyzed sales data using Python, Excel, Power BI, and Tableau to identify customer trends and product performance.
-- Developed data-driven strategies to optimize inventory management and pricing, resulting in a 10% increase in revenue.
-- Orchestrated procurement operations, liaising with vendors for optimal inventory management.
-- Applied excellent communication and interpersonal skills with customers and vendors.

 ### GET - Sales And Marketing at ISGEC Heavy Engineering Ltd. (Jun 2021 - Oct 2021)